skurwa/academic-kickstart/content/project/menstrualPadFabDevice/index.md

 To begin, we sought to understand the requirements of our users and function of menstrual pads by reviewing studies, discussing needs with project stakeholders, and dissecting a pad.
 Two of our team members (myself included) had never seen or interacted with a pad in real life, so the initial stage of understanding the product and users was critical to enable later project success.

 Once we understood user needs and the architecture of pads, we looked into designing the fabrication process using a function map.

+Here's the final presentation we presented on our prototype and findings:

+<div align="center"><iframe src="https://onedrive.live.com/embed?cid=197026BD6A38CBBC&resid=197026BD6A38CBBC%212772&authkey=AIq_K9sfGgYsurQ&em=2" width="722px" height="431px" frameborder="0"></iframe></div>

 This page is still in development - please see my {{% staticref "files/SiddharthKurwa_Portfolio.pdf"%}}portfolio{{% /staticref %}} in the meantime.
 Stay tuned for updates soon!